Self-Build Kit : Download all Plans, Files & Materials List FREE

 Custom manufactured parts are where the cost usually comes in but not here.
 AuthentiKit comes with 3D print files which you can print yourself on a sub $200 printer and $25 worth of filament.
-Or try a 3D print bureau or Reddit group r/3dprintmything
+Don’t have a printer?

 Once the design standards are finalised I will share them freely with the flight simulator community.
 This will make it very simple for those with CAD skills to create AuthentiKit compatible flight controls for different aircraft.
 This is the true power of the AuthentiKit solution.
 Generous developers have gifted amazing freeware to the community for years and now they will be able to share hardware designs too.
 Users can just unplug their Cessna quadrant and swap in a Turbo Arrow.

 Now available for free download on Thingiverse is the first AuthentiKit product.
 Our Spitfire MkIX Starter Kit A is compatible with all flight simulators and includes the Universal Control Hub as well as spade grip/flight stick for the Spitfire MkIX.